PKUSoftwareEngineeringTeam/Allay/doc/user/allay-template/scope.md

 ### Global Scope

 Allay will parse your configuration file, i.e. `allay.toml`'s `Param`, and pass its content to the global scope.
-You can access any configuration variable in your templates by the `CONFIG` field of `GLOBAL` object:
+You can access any configuration variable in your templates by the `param` field of `site` object:

 `allay.toml`: